Schools & Early Care and Education Programs

 Open Airways for Schools reporting resources for those schools seeking Silver and above recognition level:

-This publication was supported by the Grant or cooperative Agreement Number, 5 UE1 EH000523-07, funded by the Centers for Disease Control and Prevention.
-Its contents are solely the responsibility of the authors and do not necessarily represent the official views of the Centers for Disease Control and Prevention or the Department of Health and Human Services.
+This publication was supported by the Grant or Cooperative Agreement Number, CDC-RFA-EH19-1902, funded by the Centers for Disease Control and Prevention.
+Its contents are solely the responsibility of the authors who do not necessarily represent the official views of the Centers for Disease Control and Prevention or the Department of Health and Human Services.